lkurlandski/ActiveLearning/README.md

 # Usage

 All source code for this repository resides in the active_learning package.
 The subpackages in the active_learning package are:
-- active_learners
+- al_pipeline
 - dataset_fetchers
 - feature_extractors

-We will discuss the usage of these modules in a logical order: dataset_fetchers, feature_extractors, and finally active_learners.
+We will discuss the usage of these modules in a logical order: dataset_fetchers, feature_extractors, and finally al_pipeline.

 ## Fetching datasets with dataset_fetchers